Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/infinite-scrolling-and-react-infinite-query-tutorial.md

 <button ref={loadMoreRef}>
 ```

-The useRef hook can be used to reference a dom element, which we can listen to or interact with.
+The useRef hook can reference a dom element, which we can listen to or interact with.

 For us, this action is to listen at once.
 This is at the bottom of the screen.

 To allow it to be actioned on, we need to use something else, in our case, an `IntersectionObserver`.
-This amazing API can be used to determine when we are intersecting a specific element.
+This unique API can be used to determine when we are intersecting a specific element.

 And even attach a margin and threshold to make it work for you.